Nematicity in the pseudogap state of cuprate superconductors revealed by angle-resolved photoemission spectroscopy: Introduction

-Recently, nematicity that the electronic structure preserves the translational symmetry but breaks the rotational symmetry of the underlying crystal lattice has been found to exist in the pseudogap state of the cuprate superconductors \cite{PhysRevLett.88.137005,Hinkov597,Lawler2010Intra-unit,Sato2017Thermodyna,Daou2010Broken-rot,PhysRevB.92.224502,Wu2017Spontaneou}.
-As a possible mechanism, it has been proposed that the nematic order arises from fluctuations of stripe order \cite{Kivelson1998Electronic, RevModPhys.75.1201} or from the instability of the Fermi surface (so-called Pomeranchuk instability) \cite{PhysRevB.73.214517, PhysRevB.64.195109, PhysRevB.72.024502,PhysRevLett.85.5162}.
-From experimental perspectives, the nematicity in the cuprate superconductors was first pointed out by the transport measurements of lightly-doped \ce{La_{2-$x$}Sr_$x$CuO4 } and \ce{YBa2Cu3O_$y$} (YBCO) \cite{PhysRevLett.88.137005}.
+Recently, electronic nematicity that the electronic structure preserves the translational symmetry but breaks the rotational symmetry of the underlying crystal lattice has been found to exist in the pseudogap state \cite{PhysRevLett.88.137005,Hinkov597,Lawler2010Intra-unit,Sato2017Thermodyna,Daou2010Broken-rot,PhysRevB.92.224502,Wu2017Spontaneou}.
+As a possible mechanism, it has been proposed that the nematicity arises from fluctuations of stripe order \cite{Kivelson1998Electronic, RevModPhys.75.1201} or from the instability of the Fermi surface (so-called Pomeranchuk instability) \cite{doi:10.1143/JPSJ.69.2151, PhysRevB.73.214517, PhysRevB.64.195109, PhysRevB.72.024502,PhysRevLett.85.5162}.
+From experimental perspectives, the nematicity in the cuprate superconductors was first pointed out by transport measurements of lightly-doped \ce{La_{2-$x$}Sr_$x$CuO4 } and \ce{YBa2Cu3O_$y$} (YBCO) \cite{PhysRevLett.88.137005}.
 Anisotropic signals in the spin excitation measured by neutron scattering was observed for untwinned underdoped YBCO \cite{Hinkov597}.
-Inequivalence between the oxygen atoms in the $a$ and $b$ directions was detected by scanning tunneling spectroscopy measurements for underdoped \ce{Bi2Sr2CaCu2O_{8+$\delta$}} (Bi2212) \cite{Lawler2010Intra-unit}.
-Nernst effect and magnetic torque measurements on underdoped and optimally doped YBCO showed a systematic temperature dependence of the nematicity \cite{Daou2010Broken-rot,Sato2017Thermodyna}.
-The onset temperature of the in-plane anisotropic signals in the Nernst coefficient and that in the magnetic susceptibility coincide with $T^*$.
-Thus the pseudogap state can be considered as a distinct thermodynamic phase characterized by nematicity.
-Although the orthorhombic distortion of the \ce{CuO2} plane caused by the Cu-O chains along the $b$-axis of the untwinned YBCO samples already breaks the four-fold rotational symmetry even above $T^*$, the orthorhombicity is considered to help to form a microscopic nematic domain in one particular direction and enables us to detect nematicity in macroscopic measurements.
-That is, this weak orthorhombicity of the \ce{CuO2} plane for nematicity induced by the Cu-O chain has the same role as a weak external magnetic field for ferromagnets \cite{Vojta2009Lattice-sy}.
+Inequivalent electronic states associated with the oxygen atoms in the $a$ and $b$ directions was detected by scanning tunneling spectroscopy measurements of underdoped \ce{Bi2Sr2CaCu2O_{8+$\delta$}} (Bi2212) \cite{Lawler2010Intra-unit}. {Nematic fluctuations in Bi2212 have been observed by Raman scattering \cite{Auvray2019Nematic-fl}.} Nernst effect and magnetic torque measurements on underdoped and optimally doped YBCO showed a systematic temperature dependence of the nematicity \cite{Daou2010Broken-rot,Sato2017Thermodyna}.
+The onset temperature of the in-plane anisotropic signals in the Nernst coefficient and that in the magnetic susceptibility coincide with $T^*$. {Furthermore the nematic susceptibility derived from elastoresistance experiments on Bi2212 diverges at $T^*$ \cite{doi:10.7566/JPSJ.89.064707}.
+The order parameter-like behaviors of the nematicity in the Nernst and magnetic torque experiments \cite{Daou2010Broken-rot,Sato2017Thermodyna} and the divergence of the nematic susceptibility \cite{doi:10.7566/JPSJ.89.064707} indicate that the pseudogap state can be considered as a distinct thermodynamic phase characterized by the rotational symmetry breaking.} Although the orthorhombic distortion of the \ce{CuO2} plane caused by the Cu-O chains along the $b$-axis of the untwinned YBCO samples already breaks the four-fold rotational symmetry even above $T^*$, the orthorhombicity is considered to help to form a microscopic nematic domain in one particular direction and enables us to detect nematicity in macroscopic measurements.
+This weak orthorhombicity of the \ce{CuO2} plane for nematicity plays the same role as a weak external magnetic field for ferromagnets \cite{Vojta2009Lattice-sy}.